James Allen (journalist): Motorsport Network

 In 2017, Allen joined the United States-owned Motorsport Network.
 In April 2018, he moved into an executive role as president of EMEA.
 In September 2018, he became president, based in London, helping the business to diversify from digital media into e-sports, gaming, and lifestyle motoring.
 Among other activities, Allen led the Global Fan Survey project in 2021, 2022, and 2023, conducting major surveys with Formula One, IndyCar, FIA World Endurance Championship, and MotoGP in multiple languages, reaching over 350,000 respondents.
 He hosts the Financial Times Business of F1 Forum events at selected Formula One Grands Prix.
 In July 2023, the media assets of Motorsport Network, including Motorsport.com in 15 languages, Autosport, and Motorsport-Total were placed into a new company Motorsport Network Media (MSNM), which was acquired by GMF Capital.
 In August 2023, GMF appointed Allen as president, Motorsport Business, and F1 Liaison and responsible for MSNM's business in Formula One.

 Allen created the thought leadership video podcast strand #ThinkingForward in 2020, which ran on all editions of Motorsport.com in fifteen languages.
 Allen spoke to leaders from across motorsport about topics like sustainability, diversity, and inclusion and future technologies, aimed at giving enthusiasts an understanding of the future direction of the sport.
 In 2024 he launched a new podcast James Allen on F1 on the Autosport channel, featuring interviews with people who shape the sport with studio analysis from journalists from Autosport and outside.
 In May 2024 he interviewed Greg Maffei, CEO of Liberty Media, the owners of F1.
 In 2019, Allen appeared in the 2019 Formula E film And We Go Green, directed by Fisher Stevens.
 That same year, he was the executive producer on the feature film Motorsport Heroes written and directed by Manish Pandey, writer of the acclaimed movie Senna.
 Allen was featured as one of the principal narrative voices in the hit Netflix 2021 documentary film Schumacher, directed by Michael Wech.
 He was billed as Schumacher's biographer.
 In 2023, he played a similar role in the Mansell documentary Williams & Mansell: Red 5 made by Wiser Films for Sky.

 Awards

 Along with former co-commentator Martin Brundle, Allen picked up the Autosport award for best moment of the year that recognised the pair's commentary in the closing moments of the 2008 Brazilian Grand Prix.
 The Brazil coverage also won a third consecutive BAFTA award for Allen, Brundle, and the ITV team.
 His website JamesAllenOnF1 was voted "Best F1 Blog" by fans in the annual Silverstone Media Awards in 2012 and 2013.
 In 2022, Allen was appointed as a judge on the BAFTA Sports Programme of the Year panel.

 Personal life

-Allen lives in North West London with his wife Pip (m.1998-) They have two adult sons, Enzo and Emerson.
+Allen lives in North West London with his wife Pip.
+They have two sons.